MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 :::image type="content" source="media/binflow.png" alt-text="Overview of when and how the Bin Code field is filled in.":::

-## <a name="make-to-order-mto-production-components-in-an-advanced-warehouse-configuration"></a>Make-to-Order (MTO) production components in an advanced warehouse configuration
+## Make-to-Order (MTO) production components in an advanced warehouse configuration

 In scenarios where a produced item consists of raw materials and semi-finished items with the manufacturing policy set to **Make-to-order**, the warehouse pick for those semi-finished components is added to the same production order with the **Planning Level Code** field filled in.
 It's expected that the semi-finished items are available for consumption immediately and won't require pick so they aren't included in the warehouse pick document.
 The created warehouse picks only include raw materials for produced item and for semi-finished items.